 Transvaginal Mesh Lawsuits

 Correcting transvaginal mesh injuries can often require undergoing painful revision surgeries to either fix the problem (if even possible) and to remove the mesh altogether – both options that result in losing more time from work, enduring additional pain and suffering and paying even more medical bills.
-If you’ve been injured or are considering whether you might have a transvaginal mesh lawsuit, please contact the Driscoll Firm.
+If you’ve been injured or are considering whether you might have a transvaginal mesh lawsuit, please contact The Driscoll Firm, P.C.
 We can explain how the current litigation might affect your lawsuit and discuss the types of compensation to which you might be entitled.